Marios Antoniadis: APOEL

 Antoniadis is a product of APOEL Academies.
 He made his official debut with APOEL on 10 May 2008, playing the full 90 minutes in a 2007–08 Cypriot First Division match against Anorthosis.
 He added a further four appearances in the season's domestic Cup and another one appearance two years later in the 2009–10 Cypriot Cup.
 His second league appearance came on 7 May 2011, coming on as a substitute in a 2010–11 Cypriot First Division match against AEK Larnaca.

 In the 2012–13 season, Antoniadis appeared in six league matches and at the end he became a champion after winning the Cypriot First Division with APOEL.
 He made his debut in European competitions on 12 December 2013, playing 64 minutes in APOEL's 2–0 defeat at Eintracht Frankfurt for the last matchday of the UEFA Europa League group stage.
 On 26 April 2014, he scored his first official goal for APOEL, in his team's 1–2 home defeat against Ermis Aradippou for the Cypriot First Division.
 During the 2013–14 season, Antoniadis achieved to win all the titles in Cyprus, the Cypriot League, the Cypriot Cup and the Cypriot Super Cup.

 Antoniadis made his UEFA Champions League debut in the 2014–15 season, appearing in five group stage matches in that season APOEL's campaign.
 In the 2014–15 season, he managed to add two more titles to his collection, as APOEL won again both the Cypriot championship and the cup.
 After he crowned 2015–16 Cypriot First Division champion for a fourth time in the row, he decided to leave APOEL as his contract with the club ended.

 Panionios

-On 1 July 2016, Antoniadis signed a two-year contract with Greek Superleague side Panionios.
+On 1 July 2016, Antoniadis signed a two-year contract with Greek Super League side Panionios.